Graduate School of Humanities

 Scientific integrity is an important element in the PhD trajectory, and is addressed in several different settings.

-The introductory meeting for new PhD candidates includes a component on scientific integrity, they sign the Code of Conduct on Academic Integrity, they take a course on scientific integrity, and the PhD degree award ceremony comes with an explicit exhortation to heed the obligations to society and to science that the degree entails.
+New PhD candidates sign the Code of Conduct on Academic Integrity, they take a course on scientific integrity, and the PhD degree award ceremony comes with an explicit exhortation to heed the obligations to society and to science that the degree entails.

 Scientific integrity course for PhD candidates

 The course consists of an online lecture to be viewed at your convenience, followed by a 90-minute workshop at institute level.
-The lecture and the workshop are offered twice yearly, once in the fall term and once in the spring term.
+The workshop is offered once or twice yearly.

 All PhD candidates are encouraged to attend.
 Attendance is mandatory for those who enrolled on or after 1 January 2019, preferably during the early stages of their research.
-Proof of attendance of the lecture and the workshop must be uploaded in Converis GSM (under “followed courses”).
+Please visit the course information page to register for the online lecture.
+Important note: This is a necessary step for registration in Converis GSM.
+Proof of attendance of the workshop, such as a confirmation email from the workshop lecturer, must be uploaded in Converis GSM (under “followed courses”).